 Ups and Downs for the New York Islanders

-The first half of the 1980s were dominated by the Islanders as they won four straight Stanley Cups and making it to a fifth straight Final before their dynasty ended.
+The first half of the 1980s was dominated by the Islanders as they won four straight Stanley Cups and made it to a fifth straight Final before their dynasty ended.
 They advanced to their first Stanley Cup Final on May 10, 1980, by beating the Buffalo Sabres 5-2 in Game 6 of the Semifinals.
 The Islanders erased an early 2-0 deficit to score the final five goals of the game.
 Bob Bourne had a shorthanded goal and two assists in the win.

 On May 10, 1983, Islanders’ goaltender Billy Smith recorded his fifth and final career playoff shutout as the Islanders won 2-0 at the Edmonton Oilers in Game 1 of the Stanley Cup Final.
 Smith made 35 saves as Duane Sutter and Ken Morrow scored for the Islanders.

 A year later, the Oilers got some revenge as they beat the Islanders 1-0 in Game 1 of the 1984 Stanley Cup Final.
 Grant Fuhr made 34 saves to earn the first of his six career postseason shutouts.
 Kevin McClelland’s early-third period goal was the only tally on the night.

 On May 10, 1989, Joe Nieuwendyk scored twice as the Calgary Flames beat the Blackhawks 3-1 in Game 5 of the Campbell Conference Final.
 The Flames won the series and advanced to the Stanley Cup Final versus the Canadiens.